core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The payload of the OSCORE message SHALL encode the ciphertext of the COSE object.
 In the group mode, the ciphertext above is concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

-* This specification defines the usage of the sixth least significant bit, namely the Group Protection Flag bit, in the first byte of the OSCORE option containing the OSCORE flag bits.
+* This specification defines the usage of the sixth least significant bit, called the "Group Flag", in the first byte of the OSCORE option containing the OSCORE flag bits.
 This flag bit is registered in {{iana-cons-flag-bits}} of this specification.

-* The Group Protection Flag bit MUST be set to 1 if the OSCORE message is protected using the group mode, as per {{ssec-protect-request}} and {{ssec-protect-response}}.
-Instead, the Group Protection Flag bit MUST be set to 0 if the OSCORE message is protected using the pairwise mode, as per {{sec-pairwise-protection-req}} and {{sec-pairwise-protection-resp}}.
+* The Group Flag MUST be set to 1 if the OSCORE message is protected using the group mode, as per {{ssec-protect-request}} and {{ssec-protect-response}}.
+Instead, the Group Flag MUST be set to 0 if the OSCORE message is protected using the pairwise mode, as per {{sec-pairwise-protection-req}} and {{sec-pairwise-protection-resp}}.

    If any of the following conditions holds, a recipient MUST discard an incoming OSCORE message:

-   - The Group Protection Flag bit is set to 1, and the recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.
+   - The Group Flag is set to 1, and the recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.

-   - The Group Protection Flag bit is set to 0, and the recipient can retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group, but the recipient does not support the pairwise mode.
+   - The Group Flag is set to 0, and the recipient can retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group, but the recipient does not support the pairwise mode.

 ## Examples of Compressed COSE Objects